 Before joining Akamai, Mr. Sagan served as senior advisor to the World Economic Forum from 1997 to 1998, and from 1991 until 1997 he held a number of management positions at Time Warner, including president and editor of new media at Time Inc. from 1995 until 1997.
 As an executive at Time Warner, Mr. Sagan was a founder of Road Runner, the world's first broadband cable modem service, and Pathfinder, one of the early web properties that pioneered Internet advertising.

 Mr. Sagan joined Time Warner Cable to design and launch NY 1 News, the television news network based in New York City.
 Mr. Sagan's career began in broadcast television news.
 He joined WCBS-TV in 1981 as a news writer and was named news director in 1987.

-Mr. Sagan is also a member of the Visiting Committee at the Massachusetts Institute of Technology in the Department of Electrical Engineering and Computer Science; a Life Trustee of Northwestern University and a graduate of the Medill School of Journalism at Northwestern; and a Director of ProPublica.
+Mr. Sagan is also chairman of ProPublica; a member of the Visiting Committee at the Massachusetts Institute of Technology in the Department of Electrical Engineering and Computer Science; and a Life Trustee of Northwestern University and a graduate of the Medill School of Journalism at Northwestern.
 He was a Fellow at the Shorenstein Center on the Press, Politics & Public Policy at the Kennedy School of Government at Harvard University, and a member of the Knight Commission on the Information Needs of Communities in a Democracy.